Jewelry Box (T-ara album)

-Jewelry Box is the second studio album and first Japanese release by the South-Korean girl group T-ara.
+Jewelry Box is the first Japanese and second overall studio album by South Korean girl group T-ara.
 The album was a commercial success peaking at 2 on the official Oricon weekly albums and earning a Gold certification from RIAJ.
 To promote the album, a tour was held beginning in July 2012, drawing 40,000 spectators.

 Release and promotion

 The album was announced on March 6, 2012, with a June release date, with a planned release in June, coinciding with the announcement of the group's live Japanese tour ~T-ara Japan Tour 2012: Jewelry Box~.
 The album was released in three versions: Diamond, Sapphire, and Pearl.The Diamond edition features special jewelry box-style packaging, the Sapphire edition is packaged in a digipak and the Pearl edition comes in a standard jewel case.
 The Diamond and Sapphire editions include a 100-page and 32-page photo book, respectively.
 Each edition also contains one random trading card out of eight possible types.